In this first lesson you will go through the process of unboxing your computer on module and carrier board and assembling the hardware.

 Warning: Make sure that the module is well connected to the carrier board.
 The image below have some checkpoints highlighted.

 Remove the protection from the Apalis Heatsink rubber that couples the module's SoC and the Heatsink itself.

 Attach the Apalis Heatsink to the Ixora Carrier Board, on top of the Apalis computer on module.
 Use screws to guarantee optimal thermal coupling.

 Connect the DB9 to IDC adapter cable to the X22 connector on the Ixora.

 Note: The adapter is included in the Toradex Cable Kit, the standard we used is normally called DTK or Intel standard.

 Connect a USB-Serial converter to both the adapter cable and your host machine.

-Connect the Ethernet cable to the Ixora X11.
+Connect the Ethernet cable to the Ixora's X11 connector.
 Note: Ethernet network must provide DHCP and Internet to the module.

-Connect the power supply to the Ixora barrel jack X2.
+Connect the power supply to the Ixora's barrel jack X2.
 Attention: Double check that your power supply is within the Ixora Carrier Board limits (7-27V) and that the polarity is not inverted.
-Also, make sure that the current capability of the power supply is enough, or the system will shutdown unexpectedly sometimes.
+Also, make sure that the current capability of the power supply is enough, or the system may shut down unexpectedly.
 For evaluation purposes, a 12V 2A power supply is recommended.